Columbus Domestic Violence Action Lawyers

 Obtaining a Civil Protection Order

 One of the most helpful ways of defending yourself and any loved ones from domestic violence is by getting a civil protection order (CPO) that defends you against cruel behavior from the perpetrator.
-Ways that a CPO can help you is by enforcing that the perpetrator stays physically far from you and your loved ones, colleagues, or anyone associated with you.
-The perpetrator must also immediately halt contact through other methods, such as emails, texts, or third party messages.
-A CPO could stop the perpetrator from visitation or from holding child custody as well.
+A CPO may require that the perpetrator stay physically away from you and your loved ones, colleagues, or anyone associated with you.
+The perpetrator must also immediately halt contact via other methods, such as emails, texts, or third party messages.
+A CPO could stop the perpetrator from exercising parenting time as well.

 Here at Friedman & Mirman Co., L.P.A., we understand how difficult and sensitive your domestic violence case could be.
 Our highly skilled attorneys have much experience in carefully dealing with the needs of victims of domestic abuse.
-You can count on their empathetic yet powerful counsel to defend you immediately.
+We also have experience in representing people who have been unjustly accused of domestic violence.

 Contact us now by completing our online form or calling us directly at (614) 412-3943 so that our dedicated Columbus domestic violence action lawyers can support you in getting a fresh start from the traumatic pain of family abuse.